HarryPotterXTX/FIND/README.md

 - Coarse-to-Fine (C2F) Search: We propose a C2F grid search strategy, which reduces the likelihood of converging to local optima by progressively refining the solution space.
 This approach efficiently locates the global optimum while ensuring interpretable and human-intuitive results.
 - Multi-Level Optimization: We propose a multi-level optimization algorithm for searching multi-latent-variable models.
 By fixing previously optimized latent variables and incrementally searching for new ones, this approach achieves significant reduction in search space while maintaining competitive performance metrics.

-**Expression Simplification.** If the final derived expression is overly complex, symbolic regression is applied to simplify the polynomial into a more compact form.
+**Formula Simplification.** If the final derived expression is overly complex, symbolic regression is applied to simplify the polynomial into a more compact form.

 ## Requirements
     conda create -n find python=3.9